One hospitalized after Fairfield police shooting - NewsBreak

 One hospitalized after Fairfield police shooting

 FAIRFIELD, Calif.
-(KRON) — One person was taken to a local hospital following a police shooting, according to a from Fairfield Police.PHOTOS: Illegal hash oil lab causes garage explosion in Santa Rosa
+(KRON) — One person was taken to a local hospital following a police shooting Monday, according to a Facebook post from the Fairfield Police Department.
+The shooting happened near Central Way and Commerce Court.PHOTOS: Illegal hash oil lab causes garage explosion in Santa Rosa

-Police believe there is no threat to the public at this time.
-Investigators are on scene near Central Way and Commerce Street, and drivers are asked to avoid the area.

-This is a developing story.
-Please stick with KRON for updates.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Police said that officers responded to a report of “a person possibly loitering and setting up camp” on the 100 block of Commerce Court around 1:50 p.m.
+The man was identified as Robert Wilson, who police said has been arrested multiple times in recent years.

+FPD said Wilson had an outstanding warrant for not appearing in court for a domestic violence case.
+When officers tried to arrest him, he drove away in his vehicle.

+As he was driving away, police said one of his tires flattened.
+He then attempted to run away from officers.

+While Wilson was being chased, FPD said he pulled out a handgun and pointed it at officers.
+He was then shot and hospitalized with non-life-threatening injuries.

+Police said Wilson had six guns, five of which were determined to be BB guns, FPD said.
+There was a sixth gun in his car — police could not identify what type it was.
+You can view a photo of the guns above.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KRON4.